Hong Kong: Procedural Issues

 - require any person on the premises to explain any document, if so required.

-The Guidelines give some further details on the extensive powers granted to the Commission under the following provisions.
+The Guidelines provide further details on the extensive powers granted to the Commission under the following provisions.

 - draft documents;